jknaresh/django_generic_api/README.md

 ## Fetch User Info API

-- This API enables users to fetch their user profile information.
-- Users can use this API to retrieve their profile details (Email, First Name,Last Name).
-- User must be authenticated beforehand to access this API.
+- Users must be authenticated prior to accessing this API.
-- Details of the user who is logged in is returned in the response.
+- Users can utilize this API to fetch details such as email, first name, and last name.

 ### Method: